JKirchartz/ATMlib/README.md

 #### Thoughts on effects:

-**Note:** Effects may be combined
+**Note:** These are the primitives to be implemented in the playroutine effects processor.
+Most will have several effect command numbers associated with them for various aspects of the same primitive.
+Effects can be combined but not stacked, but some combinations may have undesired/interesting interference.

-Volume slide
+* Volume slide
-Frequency slide
+* Frequency slide
-Portamento
+* Portamento
-Arpeggio
+* Arpeggio
-Retriggering (on note or by interval)
+* Retriggering (on note or by automation)
-Envelopes (instruments)
+* Envelopes (instruments)
-Vibrato
+* Vibrato
-Tremolo
+* Tremolo
-Glissando
+* Glissando
-Transpose
+* Transpose (also for microtonals)
-Note cut (more advanced?)
+* Note cut (with delay and automation)